 Pardot is a powerful marketing automation platform that’s making a big splash in the MarTech world.
 No doubt you know that from all the research you’ve done before you made the leap and purchased the platform for your company.

 If you’re transitioning from another platform, you need to learn how what you’re doing in your current platform will translate to Pardot.
 Not everything is going to be the same.
-We’ll go over some best practices that will help you set up your system for long term success.
+Let’s go over some Pardot best practices to will help you setup your system for long-term success.